student-meghashree/100daycoding/README.md

 <strong>📌 Day 14:Array Manupilation </strong><br><br>
 Problem Statement: Starting with a 1-indexed array of zeros and a list of operations, for each operation add a value to each array element between two given indices, inclusive.
 Once all operations have been performed, return the maximum value in the array.

+<strong>📌 Day 15:Mini Max Sum</strong><br><br>
+Problem Statement:Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Then print the respective minimum and maximum values as a single line of two space-separated long integers.

 <strong>📌 Day 16:Time Conversion </strong><br><br>
 Problem Statement:Given a time in 12-hour AM/PM format, convert it to military (24-hour) time.